steemit/smt-whitepaper/smt-manual/manual.md

 The reasons for this design are as follows:

 - The hidden cap isn't published immediately (that's the definition of *hidden*).
-- Publishing the hidden cap is an action that must be done by the ITO creator (again, any action requiring non-public information to occur cannot happen automatically on a blockchain).
+- Publishing the hidden cap is an action that must be done by the ICO creator (again, any action requiring non-public information to occur cannot happen automatically on a blockchain).
-- If the ITO creator never acts, then the launch logic will never execute.
+- If the ICO creator never acts, then the launch logic will never execute.
-- In the case of such a malicious or unresponsive ITO creator, contributors' STEEM would effectively be trapped forever, and they would never receive any tokens.
+- In the case of such a malicious or unresponsive ICO creator, contributors' STEEM would effectively be trapped forever, and they would never receive any tokens.
 - To keep the STEEM from being trapped in this way, the `smt_refund_operation` is implemented.